How to Buy Investment Property on the Costa del Sol

 For the best ROI on the Costa del Sol, target Benalmádena and Fuengirola for 5–7% gross short‑let yields, Estepona and Mijas Costa for 4–6% with strong demand, and Marbella for 3–5% yields plus durable capital appreciation.
 Buy with discipline: secure NIE, pre-arrange financing, complete due diligence, and confirm tourist licensing before completion.

 We’ve helped hundreds of international investors buy, rent, and exit profitably along Spain’s sunshine coast.
-In this guide, we compare the best places to invest on the Costa del Sol, explain the exact buying steps, and highlight the licensing and tax details that affect your returns.
-Whether you’re optimizing short-term rental yields or planning a long-term wealth play with lifestyle perks, our goal is to help you buy with confidence and manage like a pro.
+In this guide, we compare the best places to invest on the Costa del Sol, explain the exact buying steps, and highlight the licensing and tax details that affect your returns. tax details on rentals Whether you’re optimizing short-term rental yields or planning a long-term wealth play with lifestyle perks, our goal is to help you buy with confidence and manage like a pro.

 Introduction: How to Buy Investment Property on the Costa del Sol (and Where Returns Are Strongest)